How to Develop a Secure Attachment in your Child

 If you haven’t read my blog on “Understanding Attachment Styles,” it will be helpful to read that prior to this blog in order to understand what we’re discussing here!

-Developing a secure attachment in your children is really important and can be beneficial for them in their future when it comes to relationships, self-esteem, and success.
+Developing a secure attachment with your children is really important.
+It can be beneficial for them in their future when it comes to relationships, self-esteem, and success.

-To recap, a secure attachment is developed in early childhood when the child’s caregiver(s) are attuned to the child’s needs and ensure they are met.
-Having a secure attachment has many benefits, including a positive view of one’s self and of others, feeling confident and independent, but being emotionally and physically available for others, the ability to foster healthy and long-lasting relationships, perceiving others as trustworthy, the capacity to understand and regulate emotions, and the ability to be more attuned to other’s needs.
+To recap, a secure attachment is developed in early childhood when the child’s caregiver(s) are attuned to the child’s basic and emotional needs, and ensure they are consistently meeting them.
+Having a secure attachment has many benefits, including having a positive view of themself and of others, feeling confident in their world, and being able to balance independency and dependency.
+Some other benefits include being able to be emotionally available for others, foster healthy and long-lasting relationships, trust the world (& themselves and others), to understand and regulate emotions, and recognize their own needs and others in social contexts.

 Your infant and/or young child knows that you (as their caregiver) are the person they have to go to for their needs to be met.
-When you do this, they learn to trust and feel secure, perceiving future relationships the same way.
-Research shows that securely attached children are more likely to be happier as adults and are less likely to develop mental illnesses in comparison to insecurely attached children.
+When you do this, they learn to trust and feel secure, fostering the belief that future relationships should and will be positive.

 My tips as a therapist for you to foster a secure attachment for your child: